-Our Board met 11 times during fiscal year 2009.
+Our Board met eight times during fiscal year 2010.
 Each director attended at least 75% of the total number of meetings of the Board and committees on which the director served that were held while the director was a member.
 The Board's standing committees are set forth below.
 We require each director to make a diligent effort to attend all Board and committee meetings, as well as each Annual Meeting of Stockholders.
+None of the directors attended the 2010 Annual Meeting of Stockholders in person.